 JLL recently released its ‘Office Investment Review and Outlook 2020’ report, painting a picture of Australia’s office market last year and rubbing their crystal ball for the year ahead.
 Here are our takeaways from Australia’s office market review of 2019 and the forecasts for 2020.

-Last month, JLL Research took a deep dive into Australia’s office property market.
+JLL Research has taken a deep dive into Australia’s office property market with its new 2020 office market report.
 From breaking records to huge overseas investment, its review on 2019 and forecasts for 2020 will prick up investors’ ears.

 We’ve listed our key takeaways for commercial property investors:

 - Significant net absorption (particularly in WA and QLD markets)

 Australia’s office market has become hot property for both local and overseas players, so a review of the year just gone, and a forecast of the years ahead, couldn’t be more timely.

 1. Office transaction volumes breaks records in 2019